MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hci-evaluation-guide.md

 ---
-title: AKS on Azure Stack HCI and Windows Server in Azure VM Evaluation Guide
+title: AKS on Azure Stack HCI and Windows Server in Azure Virtual Machine Evaluation Guide
-description: An overview of what's necessary to deploy AKS on Azure Stack HCI in an Azure VM
+description: An overview of what's necessary to deploy AKS on Azure Stack HCI in an Azure Virtual Machine
 author: sethmanheim
 ms.topic: conceptual
 ms.date: 08/29/2022
 ms.author: sethm
 ms.lastreviewed: 08/29/2022
 ms.reviewer: oadeniji
-# Intent: As an IT Pro, I need to learn how to deploy AKS on Azure Stack HCI in an Azure VM
+# Intent: As an IT Pro, I need to learn how to deploy AKS on Azure Stack HCI in an Azure Virtual Machine
-# Keyword: Azure VM deployment
+# Keyword: Azure Virtual Machine deployment
 ---

 # AKS on Azure Stack HCI and Windows Server evaluation guide

-This guide demonstrates the basics of how to deploy the [Azure Kubernetes Service (AKS) on Azure Stack HCI in an Azure VM](./overview.md).
+This guide demonstrates the basics of how to deploy the [Azure Kubernetes Service (AKS) on Azure Stack HCI in an Azure Virtual Machine](./overview.md).

 You'll learn how to:

-* Deploy and configure a Windows Server 2019 or 2022 Azure VM to host the infrastructure.
+* Deploy and configure a Windows Server 2019 or 2022 Azure Virtual Machine to host the infrastructure.
 * Use Windows Admin Center or PowerShell to deploy the AKS on Azure Stack HCI management cluster.
 * Deploy the AKS on Azure Stack HCI target/workload clusters with Windows Admin Center or PowerShell.
 * Integrate with Azure Arc.